Xiphophorus Genetic Stock Center

 WELCOME TO THE XIPHOPHORUS GENETIC STOCK CENTER

 Dedicated to the Poeciliid fish genus Xiphophorus.

-Xiphophorus is a freshwater fish genus comprised of 26 species.
-These fishes live in drainages in eastern Mexico, Guatemala, Belize and Honduras, with most of the described species living in Mexico.
+The Xiphophorus Genetic Stock Center houses 24 of 26 species of the freshwater genus Xiphophorus.
+In their natural environment, these fishes live in drainages in eastern Mexico, Guatemala, Belize and Honduras, with most of the described species living in Mexico.
 The taxa make up three groups: the Northern Swordtails, the Southern Swordtails, and the Platyfish.

 The purpose of this site is to provide information to both the research community and the general public about the Xiphophorus Genetic Stock Center.
 As a national resource for research animals, we welcome opportunities to share fish with the research community for further research, development, and application.

 For collaborative postdoc funding, check out our CoSE Collaborative Postdoctoral Fellowship Webpages https://cosepostdoc.wp.txstate.edu/.

 Dr. Manfred Schartl